-In CLE 4.0.UP02 the default programming environment, as configured in the /etc/\rc.local files, is changed from PrgEnv-pgi to PrgEnv-cray.
-For systems without a CCE compiler the default remains unchanged.
+In CLE 4.0.UP02 the default programming environment, as configured in the /etc/\rc.local files, will change from PrgEnv-pgi to PrgEnv-cray.
+For systems without a CCE compiler the default will remain unchanged.

 2.5 Additional Software Requirements